Flam-John/Student-CRUD-API-Application/README.md

 delete(Integer id): Delete a student by ID.
 Implementations of this interface handle the actual database operations.

-StudentDAOImpl.java
+<h1>StudentDAOImpl.java</h1>
-Description: This class implements the StudentDAO interface using JPA/Hibernate.
+<h3>Description:</h3> This class implements the StudentDAO interface using JPA/Hibernate.
 It provides concrete implementations for CRUD operations:

 save(Student theStudent): Persists a new student entity. findById(Integer id): Finds a student by ID.